rylaix/MEVGuard-Open-Source-MEV-Blocker-Verification-Tool/README.md

 - **Virtual Environment Issues**: Ensure the virtual environment is activated before installing dependencies or running scripts.
 - **API Key Errors**: Double-check that your API keys in the `.env` file are correct.
 - **Network Errors**: Ensure you have a stable internet connection and valid RPC node URL.
+- **C Extension Compilation**: Ensure you have the necessary build tools installed for compiling C extensions.